welch16/ChIPexo/notes/Carroll-Liang-Salama-Stark-Santiago-2014.md

     * A - The SSD of ENCODE data is higher before being blacklisted

 	* B - The order in variability of the SSD is Input  < TF  < Histone

+- Figure 4: Illustration of extension of fragment length in both strands

+- Figure 5: Example and explanation of the estimation of fragment length by the cross - correlation approach

+- Figure 6: Scatter plots of the estimated fragment length before and after blacklisting